 How Do You Know if Your Injury is Serious from Back Pain After a Fall?

-If you’ve had a recent fall and you’re in doubt about the severity of the injury, it might be a good idea to consult with your physician—just in case.
-In general, however, if you’re experiencing any of the following symptoms, the injury might be more severe than you realize, and you should be evaluated by a doctor:
+If you’ve had a recent fall and are unsure about the severity of the injury, it’s always a good idea to consult with your physician—just in case.
+However, if you’re experiencing any of the following symptoms, the injury may be more severe than you realize, and you should visit our ER for fall injury immediately.
+Seeking prompt evaluation by medical professionals can ensure you receive the necessary care to prevent further complications.

 - Ongoing back pain that doesn’t improve with time